+Prior to this offering, there has been no public market for our Series A mandatory convertible preferred stock.
+Our Series A mandatory convertible preferred stock has been approved for listing, subject to official notice of issuance, on the New York Stock Exchange under the symbol "IPG PrA."
 Our common stock is listed on the New York Stock Exchange under the symbol "IPG."
 On December 5, 2003, the last reported sale price of our common stock was \$14.51 per share.

-Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 6,500,000 shares of our Series A mandatory convertible preferred stock (or 7,475,000 shares if the underwriters exercise in full their over-allotment option).
+Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 22,398,400 shares of our common stock (or 25,758,160 shares if the underwriters exercise in full their over-allotment option).
 However, neither offering is contingent upon the consummation of the other offering.

-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-5 of this prospectus supplement and on page 3 of the accompanying prospectus.
+Investing in our Series A mandatory convertible preferred stock involves risks.
+See "Risk Factors" beginning on page S-7 of this prospectus supplement and on page 3 of the accompanying prospectus.